tinyheero/tinyheero.github.io/_posts/2019-08-30-wildcards-in-snakemake.md

 in your rule to extract out the gene identifiers associated with the patient.
 However, the patient identifier is a wildcard in the rule.

-This is where anonymous `lambda` functions comes very handy as they give you access to the wildcards of the rule.
+This is where anonymous `lambda` functions come in handy as they give you access to the wildcards of the rule.
 With it, you can construct more complex rule prequisites.
 For instance, consider the following Snakefile: